PriorMark

 LEDGER

 A record book that anyone can read and verify, maintained by a distributed network of independent computers rather than a single company.
 Entries are permanent and cannot be altered retroactively — not even by the people who run the network.
-PriorMark uses the Hedera public ledger to record idea timestamps and fingerprints.
+PriorMark uses the Hedera public ledger to record forensic timestamps and content fingerprints.

 AES-256-GCM